Hello Confident People 🙂

 ---And so, began their relationship---

-This is how I met the girl who inspired me to move to Los Angeles, CA. To move to LA in 2007, I had to turn down an opportunity to manage the spa aboard a ship that was going to be cruising around Hawaii...
+This is how I met the girl who was the catalyst for me moving to Los Angeles, California.
+To move to Los Angeles in 2007, I had to turn down an opportunity to manage the spa aboard a ship that was going to be cruising around Hawaii...
 Such is young love :).

 In the end, it didn't work out between her and I. For my part, I still had a lot of growing up to do.
 I went from living on a cruise ship to living in one of the biggest cities in the world.
 Let's just say, I didn't adjust well.
 Nevertheless, once I got settled in LA, I began to feel that I was born to live in the City of Angeles.